 The tools are already in the market

 When it comes to integration, there are solutions already available that can ensure that CRM, CMS, email, social and analytics can come together seamlessly to allow for a powerful marketing strategy that works.
 It does so in such a way that a brand can really communicate with customers like never before and those that take advantage of this, will essentially be the winners.
 The beauty of this, is that it’s not just for the big brands anymore!
-Check out elcomCMS technology integration points...
+Check out the Elcom Platform integration points...